 With Felt's signature jangly pop style influencing the likes of Belle and Sebastian, Tim Burgess and L.A. band Girls, Lawrence's various incarnations can be described as cult indie, yet the underground legend's real drive has always been more simply, to make the perfect pop song.

-In celebration of Lawrence's compelling new collection, we invite the Mozart frontman and Rough Trade East regular down to the racks for an in-depth dig, an activity that Lawrence is more than familiar with as a physical release purist, who primarily finds new music in store or magazines, rather than online.
-Catch the man himself in conversation and signing the new album Friday 27th.
+We invite the Mozart frontman and Rough Trade East regular down to the racks for an in-depth dig, an activity that Lawrence is more than familiar with as a physical release purist, who primarily finds new music in store or magazines, rather than online.

 "I look at the cover first of all and think that looks interesting.
 Or I read in a magazine, something about somebody and that will set me off.
 It doesn't have to be a great review it might be something they have said in an interview.
 It sets me off on a trail and then I might go and buy the CD or vinyl."